martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 Despite being ‘factory sealed,’ none of the divers were correctly seated in their mounting grooves.
 When I took the seal off, the plastic case sprang open and everything fell to the floor.&nbsp;😣

-[I wonder if they’re even genuine](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/); would a brand like Beco Technics <i>really</i> overlook an issue like this (accidents happen, I suppose), or have the drivers been swapped for different ones?
+[I wonder if they’re even genuine](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/); would a brand like Beco Technics <i>really</i> overlook such an obvious flaw, or have the drivers been swapped for different ones?
+I really don’t know.

 This is so disappointing; I’ve not an ounce of faith in these, so I’ll simply have to return them.
 Once I get my money back, I may well try the Cousins set&nbsp;— these ones come with a nice little stand and work out slightly cheaper.